rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 CdrButton has updated with 2 additional slots, `icon-left` and `icon-right`, for rendering icons to the left or right of the button text.
 Using these slots ensures that the icon is properly spaced within the button and that it's size adjusts with the button size.
 The original `icon` slot can still be used for rendering `icon-only` buttons.
 See the [CdrButton docs](../../components/buttons/#slots) for more details.

-### CdrLink Inset and Size Props
+### CdrButton Link Style

-CdrLink has been updated to add new props for `inset` and `size` that allow for rendering a CdrLink with the same text styling and sizing as a CdrButton.
-These props are intended to be used when the `tag` prop is set to `"button"`.
-See the [CdrLink docs](../../components/link/#link-button-with-inset) for more details.
+CdrButton has been updated to add new modifier: `link`.
+This is intended to visually style a CdrButton like a link, but with the same size and full-width options of a normal CdrButton.
+This allows for layouts which use links in the place of or alongside CdrButtons, while also providing an option for links with the bigger click target of a button.
+CdrLink should still be used for rendering a link inline with other text.
+See the [CdrButton docs](../../components/buttons/#link-style) for more details.

 ### Media Query Mixins For Breakpoint And Below